geek-cookbook/geek-cookbook/docs/kubernetes/ingress/nginx.md

 ### ConfigMap

 Now we're into the nginx-ingress-controller-specific YAMLs.
 First, we create a ConfigMap, containing the entire contents of the helm chart's [values.yaml](https://github.com/bitnami/charts/blob/master/bitnami/nginx-ingress-controller/values.yaml).
-Paste the values into a `values.yaml` key as illustrated below, indented 4 tabs (*since they're "encapsulated" within the ConfigMap YAML*).
+Paste the values into a `values.yaml` key as illustrated below, indented 4 spaces (*since they're "encapsulated" within the ConfigMap YAML*).
 I create this example yaml in my flux repo at `nginx-ingress-controller/configmap-nginx-ingress-controller-helm-chart-value-overrides.yaml`:

 ??? example "Example ConfigMap (click to expand)"
     ```yaml